NPDE: Admission and Scholarships

 - a Curriculum Vitae (mentioning if a Master degree is expected by October 2020);

 - a one-page research statement on a topic within one of the following research fields: Financial Economics, Macroeconomics, Microeconomic Theory, Economic History, Applied Microeconomics;

 - any other documents (such as research papers, Master dissertation, GRE, TOEFL) that may help to assess the candidate's qualifications.

-Beside the preliminary admission candidates must send a formal application (enclosing all required documents) after the official call opens (around 16 April 2020).
+Beside the preliminary admission candidates must send a formal application (enclosing all required documents) after the official call opens on 23 April 2020.

 Promising candidates who have filled in the preliminary admission for the PhD program, will be notified by the coordinator when the official call opens.
 The formal application has to be sent in due time with all documents indicated in the official call and represents the only way to be considered by the admission committee.